percona/pxb-docs/docs/server-backup-version-comparison.md

     [How XtraBackup works](how-xtrabackup-works.md)

 The `--no-server-version-check` option performs the following test.
-Before the backup starts, XtraBackup compares the source server version to the Percona XtraBackup version.
+Before the backup/prepare starts, XtraBackup compares the source server version to the Percona XtraBackup version.
 If the source server version is greater than the XtraBackup major version, XtraBackup stops the backup and returns an error message.
 This comparison prevents a failed backup or a corrupted